Emp3r/Gray-sweeper/readme.md

 ![](http://emper.cz/img/graysweeper.png)

-Big surprise - it’s called Gray because most of the components are painted with shades of gray.
+Big surprise - it’s called Gray because most of the components are painted in shades of gray.

 Written in Eclipse 4.3.2 on Mac OS X 10.9.